leahnote01/leahnote01_2.github.io/sample_page.md

 #### Sub-Regional Differences:
 Differences in priorities exist within subregions.
 For example, Eastern Asians value customer service highly, differing from the broader Asian focus on meals.
-This is attributed to the region's reputation for excellent service, particularly in Japan and Korea, where failure to meet these expectations can result in negative reviews.
+This is attributed to the region's reputation for excellent service, where failure to meet these expectations can result in negative reviews.